biosaxs-dev/molass-library/paper.md

 # Elution curve models - modeling approach

-While some model-free approaches like `REGALS` [@Meisburger:mf5050] have been reported, to cope with the underdeterminedness, we believe it is essential to reduce the degree of freedom by the contraints from appropriate models as included in `Molass Library`, namely:
+While some model-free approaches like `REGALS` [@Meisburger:mf5050] have been reported, to cope with the underdeterminedness, we believe it is essential to reduce the degree of freedom by the contraints[^5] from appropriate models as included in `Molass Library`, namely:

 * `EGH` : Exponential Gaussian Hybrid [@LAN20011],
 * `SDM` : Stochastic Dispersive Model [@Felinger1999],
 * `EDM` : Equilibrium Dispersive Model [@Ur2021],

 depending on the state of data.
 Strength and weakness of these models are well distinguished in `Molass Library` online documentation.

+[^5]: The meaning of "contraints" is abstract here.
+It should be made precise in the context of model application not only from the models themselves but also by additional cutomization adjusted to reality, which will be disscussed elsewhere.

 # Acknowledgements